C H R I S T I A N N G U Y E N

 click on thumbnail for full image and information

 The space and imagery in Christian Nguyen’s paintings are inspired by mosaic and tile patterns.
 The vast repertoire of patterns is rooted in the grid and unit systems that are intrinsic to much of the world’s architectural traditions.
-Architectural concepts such as stacking and balancing, open and restricted spaces are integrated with graphic imagery to build his Nguyen’s complex paintings.
+Architectural concepts such as stacking and balancing, open and restricted spaces are integrated with graphic imagery to build Nguyen’s complex paintings.

 Christian Nguyen was born in Saigon, Vietnam, 1968.
 He received Bachelors in Fine Arts from The Cooper Union School of Art in 1990 and a Masters of Fine Arts at The Graduate Program, Hunter College in 2000.
-He currently lives and works New York City.
+He currently lives and works in New York City.